op2-platforms/op2cad/README.md

 ## Story

-On first abord, CAD softwares tends to feel pretty straightforward and quite limitless; which is to be liked to anyone started of in a BIM application like Autodesk Revit for exemple.
-However, when setting thing up for your company, things can get much trickier and the boundary start to show up little by little as you are moving forward.
+On first abord, CAD softwares tends to feel pretty straightforward and quite limitless; which is to be liked to anyone started of in a BIM application like Revit for exemple.
+However, when setting thing up for yourself or your company, things can get much trickier and the boundary start to show up little by little as you are moving forward.

-As thing are getting more and more complicated, it's becoming important to have a proper way of deployment en
+More complicated things are becoming and more important it will be to have a proper way of developing, deploying and maintaining your quality CAD contents.

-## Current State

-op2cad is a collaborative CAD resources platform for:

-- contents management
-- softwares optimization environement
-- fast tools creation/deployment
-- learning/contribution documentations
+This platform is my thought process outcome about how to manage content using Git powerful features.

+It was designed to be the foundation of any personnal or office standard in order to quickly and easily jump-in to the CAD world with premium base contents complementing the software original contents.

 ## Features